Religious abuse

-Religious abuse is abuse administered under the guise of religion, including harassment or humiliation that may result in psychological trauma.
+Religious abuse is abuse administered through religion, including harassment, humiliation, spiritual abuse or religious violence.
 Religious abuse may also include the misuse of religion for selfish, secular, or ideological ends, such as the abuse of a clerical position.

 Religious abuse can be perpetuated by religious leaders or other members of a religious community, and it can happen in any religion or faith.
 Some examples of religious abuse include using religious teachings to justify abuse, enforcing strict religious rules and practices that are harmful, shaming or ostracizing individuals who do not conform to religious norms, using religious authority to manipulate or control others, and denying access to medical care or other basic needs in the name of religion.

-Religious abuse can have serious and long-lasting effects on individuals and communities, including trauma, emotional distress, loss of faith, and even physical harm.
+Religious abuse can have serious and long-lasting effects on individuals and communities, including psychological trauma, emotional distress, loss of faith, and even physical harm.
 It is important for individuals and religious communities to be aware of the signs of religious abuse and to take steps to prevent it from happening.

-Psychological abuse
+Psychological

 One specific meaning of the term religious abuse refers to psychological manipulation and harm inflicted on a person by using the teachings of their religion.
 This is perpetrated by members of the same or similar faith that includes the use of a position of authority within the religion.
 It is most often directed at children and emotionally vulnerable adults, and the motivations behind such abuse vary, and can be either well-intentioned or malicious.

 Even well-intentioned religious abuse can have long-term psychological consequences, such as the victim developing phobias or long-term depression.
-They may have a sense of shame that persists even after they leave the religion.
+The victim may have a sense of shame that persists even after they leave the religion.
 A person can also be manipulated into avoiding a beneficial action (such as a medical treatment) or to engage in a harmful behavior.

 In his book Religious Abuse, pastor Keith Wright describes an example of such abuse.
 When he was a child, his Christian Scientist mother became very ill and eventually was convinced to seek medical treatment at an inpatient facility.
 Members of her church went to the treatment center to convince her to trust prayer rather than treatment, and to leave.
 She died shortly thereafter.
-While the church members may not have had any malicious intent, their;use of their religion's teachings to manipulate Wright's mother ultimately resulted in her death.
+While the church members may not have had any malicious intent, their use of their religion's teachings to manipulate Wright's mother ultimately resulted in her death.

-A more recent study among 200 university students has shown that 12.5% of students reported being victimized by at least one form of religious or ritual aitual Abuse (RA).
+A more recent study among 200 university students has shown that 12.5% of students reported being victimized by at least one form of religious or ritual abuse (RA).
 The study, which was published in the Journal of Interpersonal Violence, showed that religious/ritual abuse may result in mental health issues such as dissociative disorders.

+Religious morality can in some cases contribute to victim blaming.